radiac/nanodjango/docs/contributing.rst

 Development
 ===========

 First, fork the ``nanodjango`` project on GitHub.
-If you haven't done this before, look for the Fork button in the upper right corner of the project's [home page](https://github.com/radiac/nanodjango/).
-This will copy the main branch of the project to a new repository under your account.
+If you haven't done this before, look for the Fork button in the upper right corner of the project's `home page
+<(https://github.com/radiac/nanodjango/>`).
+This will copy the main branch of the
+project to a new repository under your account.

 Next, clone your new repository (replace ``<username>`` with your username) to your local machine:

 .. code-block:: bash